zapobyte/thechillredalertserver/Readme.md

 ```

 After the game has been installed just run `launch-dedicated.sh` script.
 More details inside the script if you want to have it configured.

+To lunch the server use pm2 such as:

 `pm2 start ./launch-dedicated.sh`